-Students are selected in the fall semester of their junior year for the senior year.
-Because of the limited number of students that can be accepted for the senior year, students are encouraged to maintain an overall GPA above 2.50.
-Acceptance into Texas State and declaration as a clinical laboratory science major does not imply that the student will be accepted for the senior year.
-The criteria for student selection for the senior year includes scholastic ability, particularly in the sciences, and a personal interview, and not on the basis of gender, race, color, religion, veteran status or condition of disability, or national origin.

-Applications for the senior year must be submitted by October 1.
-Applicants will be notified of their status by October 31.
+Students are selected in the spring semester of their sophomore year for the junior class.
+Because of the limited number of students that can be accepted for the junior class, students are encouraged to maintain an overall GPA above 2.50.
+Acceptance into Texas State and declaration as a clinical laboratory science major does not imply that the student will be accepted into the junior class.
+The criteria for student selection for the junior class includes scholastic ability, particularly in the sciences, and a personal interview, and not on the basis of gender, race, color, religion, veteran status or condition of disability, or national origin.
+Applications for the junior class must be submitted by March 1.
+Applicants will be notified of their status by April 1.

-- 1. Students who participate in the internship portions of the Clinical Laboratory Science program are required to purchase liability insurance, or demonstrate proof that they are insured. - 2.
+- Students who participate in the internship portions of the Clinical Laboratory Science program are required to purchase liability insurance, or demonstrate proof that they are insured. - 2.
 Students may obtain information on liability insurance from the program office.